sapper-trle/TR42PRJ/README.md

 Disadvantages:
 - Only for TR4 files
-- No door info extracted - must manually reconnect all rooms
 - No objects extracted
 - No lights extracted
 - No texturing info extracted (how aktrekker do this?)
 - No triggers extracted

-This is a Delphi XE7 project.
+This is a Delphi 10.3.3 project.

 Delphi 10 Community Edition is currently available for free. https://www.embarcadero.com/products/delphi/starter